freenas/freenas-docs/userguide/plugins.rst

 The entry in the
 :menuselection:`Plugins --> Installed`
-section displays the
-plugin name, boot status, state, release, IP4 and IP6 addresses, and if it is a template.
+section displays the plugin name, boot status, state, release, IP4 and IP6 addresses, and whether it is a template.

 The plugin must be started before the installed application is available.
 Click |ui-options| and :guilabel:`Start`.
 The plugin